 Post-Traumatic Stress Disorder (PTSD) has the tendency to get worse during times of stress.
 This tendency can make missing the early signs dangerous because symptoms get worse as people age.
 Not getting treatment for PTSD can lead you down a dangerous road that can end up in substance abuse and even suicide.
-The anxiety and depression, two of the greatest signs of PTSD affect every area of your life.
+With anxiety and depression, two of the greatest signs of PTSD affect every area of your life.
 By recognizing the early signs of PTSD, you give yourself a much-needed chance to seek help before your life becomes out of control.
 Do you know the warning signs of PTSD?
 Let’s take a look.

 Negative Thinking Patterns